Summary

 The frequency of these checks depends on your STI risk:

-- Men who have sex with men, and have more than 1 partner – should get checked every 3 to 6 months.
+- men who have sex with men, and have more than 1 partner – should get checked every 3 to 6 months

-- Sexually active women who have new sexual partners or feel they are at risk of STI (because gonorrhoea may not cause symptoms until PID has already developed).
+- sexually active women who feel they are at risk of STIs (because gonorrhoea may not cause symptoms until PID has already developed).

 How is gonorrhoea diagnosed?